UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 An Action SHOULD have a [name] and MAY have a [description].

 An Action SHOULD have an [endTime], which MUST be in ISO 8601 date format and SHOULD be specified to at least the precision of a day.
 An Action MAY have a [startTime] meeting the same specifications.

-An Action SHOULD have a human [agent] who was responsible for authorising the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the CMS or data catalogue through which an update was approved).
+An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument] which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved).
 As with equipment, an instrument should be of `@type` IndividualProduct.

 An Action which has failed MAY record any error message in an [error] property.

 [UpdateAction] SHOULD only be used for actions which affect the DataSet as a whole, such as movement through a workflow.

 To record curation actions which modify a [File] within a DataSet - for example, by correcting or enhancing metadata - the old version of the [File] SHOULD be retained, and a [CreateAction] added which has the original version as its [object] and the new version as its [result].

 ```
 {